-Commercial Bay is coming and bringing with it a whole new energy to Auckland.
+Commercial Bay has bought a whole new energy to Auckland.

-Bringing together the largest concentration of high quality retail and food and beverage in the city, a luxury hotel and the striking new PwC Tower, Commercial Bay is set to become the most transformational project Auckland has ever seen.
+Bringing together the largest concentration of high quality retail and food and beverage in the city and the striking new PwC Tower, Commercial Bay is set to become the most transformational project Auckland has ever seen.

 About Commercial Bay.

-Opening in September 2019, Commercial Bay will be a new and vibrant public precinct at the heart of Auckland.
+Officially opened by Rt Hon Prime Minister Jacinda Ardern in June 2020, Commercial Bay will be a new and vibrant public precinct at the heart of Auckland.

 Commercial Bay encompasses the preeminent waterfront axis from Quay Street, Queen Street, Lower Albert Street and Customs Street, resurrecting the location’s original name.

 It embraces the best of the area's existing buildings and links them together creating a working population of 10,000 people.
-At the heart of Commercial Bay will be a stunning new 39 level office tower that will transform Auckland’s skyline.
-It will be anchored by PwC and be known as the PwC Tower.
+At the heart of Commercial Bay sits the stunning new 39 level PwC office tower that has transformed Auckland’s skyline.

 At the base of the tower sits a three-level retail precinct unlike anything Auckland has seen before.
 The laneway design will redefine retail in Auckland, with global flagship brands, diverse food and beverage and the highest concentration of quality retailers in one central, easily accessible location.